axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 | Accepted values: | `yes` | `no` |
 | Default:         | `no`           |

 *Description:* Enable or disable the chained hostname format.
-If a client sends the log message directly to the {{% productparam "abbrev" %}} server, the `chain-hostnames()` option is enabled on the server, and the client sends a hostname in the message that is different from its DNS hostname (as resolved from DNS by the {{% productparam "abbrev" %}} server), then the server can append the resolved hostname to the hostname in the message (separated with a `/` character) when the message is written to the destination.
+If a client sends the log message directly to the {{% param "product.abbrev" %}} server, the `chain-hostnames()` option is enabled on the server, and the client sends a hostname in the message that is different from its DNS hostname (as resolved from DNS by the {{% param "product.abbrev" %}} server), then the server can append the resolved hostname to the hostname in the message (separated with a `/` character) when the message is written to the destination.

 For example, consider a client-server scenario with the following hostnames: `client-hostname-from-the-message`, `client-hostname-resolved-on-the-server`, `server-hostname`.
 The hostname of the log message written to the destination depends on the `keep-hostname()` and the `chain-hostnames()` options.
 How `keep-hostname()` and `chain-hostnames()` options are related is described in the following table.